My definitions of “beauty” and “taste”

 Taste

-I think there are two valid definitions of “taste”.
+I think there are three valid definitions of “taste”.

-In the first case, the person can choose artefacts that are more beautiful.
+In this case, the person can choose artefacts that are more beautiful.
 They can talk about why they are beautiful.
 If they also make artefacts, they can choose between possible directions based on which is more beautiful.

 You can develop this type of taste.
 You must be exposed—and pay attention—to many beautiful artefacts.
 Eventually your brain’s pattern recognition kicks in.
 You start to see what beautiful artefacts have in common.
 You understand why one artefact is beautiful and another isn’t.
-People who were “born with” taste were simply exposed to beauty from an early age.
+People who were “born with” taste simply started this process at an early age.

-In the second case, the person knows which style to choose to appeal to current cultural preferences.
+In this case, the person knows which style to choose to appeal to current cultural preferences.

 You can develop this type of taste as well.
 You must seek out and remember new style trends.
-While an understanding of beauty is timeless, this second type of taste means that you need to be on top of modern styles for as long as you want to have “taste”.
+Unlike the previous definition, this type of taste is not timeless.
+You need to be on top of modern styles for as long as you want to have this type of “taste”.